|

 conflictual, for many years.
 The eventual rewards of this long-term challenge are

-enormous: healthy, productive, independent young adults, and contented,
+priceless: healthy, productive, independent young adults; flourishing

 proud co-parents and relatives.
-For long-term success,

 What does a